mcapetz/mcapetz.github.io/README.md

 My experience spans climate research, machine learning, software engineering, and community organizing.
 Broadly, I care about climate action and social equity.
 I am particularly interested in machine learning for power and energy systems to make the clean energy transition more equitable.
 My other research interests include graph machine learning, data-driven agriculture, bioremediation.

-Outside of work, I love being outdoors, whether I’m rock climbing, backpacking, hiking, or swimming.
-I also enjoy cooking, listening to live jazz, and playing pickleball.
+Outside of work, I love being outdoors, whether I’m rock climbing, trail running, or swimming.
+I also enjoy cooking and live jazz.

 ## Education
-- University of Washington, Incoming PhD in Electrical and Computer Engineering
+- University of Washington, PhD in Electrical and Computer Engineering, NSF Fellow
 - University of California, Los Angeles, BS in Computer Science, Class of 2025

 ## Work Experience